by Cat, Sept 2007; updated Dec 2013 (Photo, right, from Wikimedia Commons)

 - Use a combo of red and green cabbage with carrot for colder weather.

 - I use only red cabbage and omit the carrot for a Christmas Eve Feast salad–it’s authentically Scandinavian.
-Or try the Danish Red Slaw, which includes apples.
+Or try the Danish Red Slaw (second recipe below), which includes apples.

 - For a colorful change of pace, use red cabbage and substitute shredded raw beetroot for the shredded carrot.
 (If you use green cabbage, the juice from the beets will turn the cabbage a brown color).